244th Rifle Division: Second Jassy-Kishinev Offensive

 During the new offensive, which began on August 20, 37th Army's immediate objective was to break through the heavily fortified German/Romanian defensive zone so the Army's mobile group, 7th Mechanized Corps, could be committed into a clean breach.
 The 61st Guards and 333rd Divisions were in first echelon and the 244th was behind the 333rd.
 The Corps was backed by a total of two artillery brigades, a mortar brigade, a howitzer regiment, two anti-tank regiments plus an additional battalion, a Guards Mortar regiment, a tank and a self-propelled artillery regiment, plus combat engineer elements.
-The Corps was to launch its main attack in the general direction of height 151.7 and height 210.4 and break through the German defense between Fantina-Mascui and a grove 2km east of height 151,7 with the immediate task of capturing the crest line east of Cîrnățeni.
+The Corps was to launch its main attack in the general direction of height 151.7 and height 210.4 and break through the German defense between Fantina-Mascui and a grove 2 km east of height 151,7 with the immediate task of capturing the crest line east of Cîrnățeni.
 By the end of the second day the Corps was to occupy a line from Căușeni to Opaci.

 37th Army's offensive began with a reconnaissance-in-force by five penal companies with significant artillery support at 0500 hours.
 The main artillery preparation began at 0800, and continued for 105 minutes.
 As early as 1030 hours the defenders had lost the first and second trenches of their first defensive position to the 61st Guards.
 Meanwhile, the 333rd Division, with armor support, had broken through the Germans' first and second positions and reached their third position southeast of Cîrnățeni, where the division ran into resistance from the remnants of the German 306th Infantry Division.
 The fight lasted about an hour until these forces were destroyed.

 Late in the day the German 6th Army brought up the 93rd Motorized Regiment and a battalion of tanks from the 13th Panzer Division (up to 35 tanks and assault guns) to the area from height 133.6 to Căușeni Hill in order to halt the further advance of 66th Corps with the help of the routed units of the 15th and 306th Divisions.
 In order to counter this increased resistance the 66th Corps released the 244th from second echelon.
 As it advanced to its jumping-off position it was diverted to the north and reached the village of Kirnatsen.
 It went into the attack only at 2300 hours, together with the 333rd, but was unsuccessful in taking height 210.4, and then prepared to resume the attack in daylight.
 The next morning the 7th Mechanized Corps was tasked with entering the breach in the German defenses at 0600 hours while the 66th Corps was ordered to advance in the direction of Căușeni Hill and Opaci, outflanking Căușeni from the south, and by the end of the day to capture the line from Sălcuța to Tokuz.
 The 333rd, in cooperation with forward detachments of the 244th, captured Opaci in a night attack.